Family Code of Conduct

 You, you spouse and your children should have a family meeting and decide on some written rules for your home.
 You may have different values or belong to a different faith, so you will need to create your own set of regulations.

-Even though your little ones can’t yet read, they can be a part of establishing your family code of conduct.
+Even if your little ones can't yet read, they can be a part of establishing your family code of conduct.
 The reason for this, is that when a child later infringes a rule, there can be no doubt that she did know about that rule.

 In fact another good idea is to have a place at the bottom of the document where children who can write, can sign their names – like a legal contract.
 Keep a copy of the rules where they can be referred to often.